 Their contentious effort to stay fresh and cutting-edge has seen the recent appointment of the very young Tom Booton as head chef.
 At just 26 years old, he has managed to become the youngest head chef in the hotel’s history.
 The food here is excellent with the Gemellini pasta with mushrooms, parsley and black pepper being our favourite thing on the menu.
 It’s warm, and tasty and is the kind of dish you can have over and over again.

 11-15 SWALLOW STREET, London W1B 4DG

-The iconic seafood favourite Bentley’s Oyster Bar & Grill has been satisfying London resident’s seafood cravings for over 102 years now.
-Although its popularity has come and gone over the last century, following the appointment of their current chef, they have once again risen to the top… where they most certainly belong.
+The iconic seafood favourite Bentley’s Oyster Bar & Grill has been satisfying London residents’ seafood cravings for over 102 years now.
+Although its popularity has come and gone over the last century, following the appointment of its current chef, they have once again risen to the top… where they most certainly belong.

 29 Maddox Street, Mayfair W1S 2PA